GiulioMarciante/About-me/README.md

-- 👋 Hi, I’m @undeermind
+- 👋 Hi, I’m Giulio
-- 👀 I’m interested in game development
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning c++, unreal engine, blender3d
+- 🌱 I’m currently learning c, python
 - 💞️ I’m looking to collaborate on something that i can use as training ground ;)
 - 📫 How to reach me on instagram @kolz.96